lkcozy/code-notes/notes/database/dynamodb.md

 - **Data sets with simple, known access patterns**.
 If you're generating recommendations and serving them to users, DynamoDB's simple key-value access patterns make it a fast, reliable choice.

+## Scan vs Query

+- scan: scan fetches all elements and only after does filtering.
+It is not efficient.
+- query: Query only works `against index fields`.
+You can't run a query against a non index field.
+If you could run query against any field then there would be no reason for scan to exist.
+If you want to run a query instead of an inefficient scan, `you have to use a field you have defined in either the primary key, or a secondary index`.

 ## [Hierarchical Data](https://www.dynamodbguide.com/hierarchical-data)

 A good primary key does at least two things: